jakesower/json-expressions/docs/quick-start.md

 # Quick Start Guide

 Get up and running with JSON Expressions in minutes.
-This guide focuses on **apply mode** - expressions that operate on your input data.
+This guide focuses on **apply mode** - expressions that operate on input data like a function.

 ## Installation